hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - command to add a new Cisco FTD device to their network and wants to manage it with Cisco FMC: <span style="color: #bb6600;">`configure manager add <FMC IP address> <registration key>`</span>
   - benefit using FMC over ADSM: <span style="color: #bb6600;">centralized management</span>
   - role of an endpoint in protecting a user from a phishing attack: use <span style="color: #bb6600;">machine learning models</span> to help identify anomalies and determine expected sending behavior
+  - export packet captures from the Cisco FMC web browser while troubleshooting an issue but showing `403: Forbidden` instead of given instead of the PCAP file when navigating `https://<FMC IP>/capure/CAPI/pcap/test.pcap`: <span style="color: #bb6600;">enable the HTTPS server for the device platform policy</span>

 - Firewall Threat Defense (FTD)